-The overwhelming majority of the 4,300 colleges and universities in the United States of America prohibit the carrying of firearms on their campuses.
-These gun-free policies have helped to make our postsecondary education institutions some of the safest places in the country.
-For example, a 2001 study by the U.S. Department of Education found that the overall homicide rate at postsecondary education institutions was 0.07 per 100,000 students in 1999.1 By comparison, the criminal homicide rate in the United States as a whole was 5.7 per 100,000 persons overall in 1999, and 14.1 per 100,000 for persons ages 17 to 29.
-Another study conducted by the Department of Justice found that 93% of violent crimes that victimize college students occur off campus.2
+The overwhelming majority of the 4,400 colleges and universities in the United States prohibit the carrying of firearms on their campuses.
+These gun-free policies have helped to make our post-secondary education institutions some of the safest places in the country.
+For example, a 2001 U.S. Department of Education study found that the overall homicide rate at post-secondary education institutions was 0.07 per 100,000 students in 1999.1 By comparison, the criminal homicide rate in the United States as a whole was 5.7 per 100,000 persons overall in 1999, and 14.1 per 100,000 for persons ages 17 to 29.
+A Department of Justice study found that 93% of violent crimes that victimize college students occur off campus.2

-Despite the success of these gun-free policies, an increasingly extreme pro-gun movement in the United States has been active in advocating for legislation (and litigation) to force colleges and universities to allow guns on campus.
-As a result, 25 two- and four-year schools across the country now allow the carrying of firearms on their premises (i.e., campus grounds, classrooms, dormitories, etc.).
-These schools can be found in Colorado, Utah, Virginia and Michigan.
-Below is a map of all 50 states with information about their gun policies and lists of schools that have adopted policies towards guns on campus.
+Despite the success of these gun-free policies, an increasingly extreme pro-gun movement in the USA is promoting legislation and litigation to force colleges and universities to allow concealed guns on campus.
+As a result, schools in Arkansas, Colorado, Kansas, Mississippi, Oregon, Utah and Wisconsin have now been forced in different ways to allow the carrying of firearms on their premises (i.e. campus grounds, classrooms, dormitories, or parking lots).

 To learn about legislation that is currently being considered at the state level to legalize guns on campus—and what you can do to fight it—visit the Campaign to Keep Guns off Campus website.